jaredmiller219/AppDock/DOCUMENTATION.md

 - When an app quits, it remains in the list (the dock is not pruned on termination).
 - Command-clicking an icon opens a context menu for Hide/Quit; command-hover reveals the remove control.

+## Detailed Interaction Behavior

+### Status Bar Icon

+- The status bar icon is created at launch and uses a system symbol.
+- The image is marked as template for automatic light/dark rendering.
+- The size is normalized to fit the menu bar.

+### Context Menu Lifecycle

+- Command-click toggles a per-item context menu state.
+- The menu animates in with a scale+fade transition.
+- Clicking outside the dock area posts a dismiss notification and closes the menu.
+- When switching to another app, the menu is re-instantiated to replay the animation.

+### Dock Update Rules

+- On launch, the list is populated from `NSWorkspace.shared.runningApplications`.
+- Apps are filtered to `.regular` with a bundle identifier and launch date.
+- New launches insert at index 0 and dedupe existing bundle identifiers.
+- App quits do not remove entries (this preserves the “recent” history).

+### App Activation and Relaunch

+- Running apps are unhidden and activated with `activateAllWindows`.
+- If an app is not running, it is relaunched using `openApplication(at:)`.
+- Relaunch uses `NSWorkspace.OpenConfiguration` with `activates = true`.

+### Minimized vs Hidden

+- `unhide()` targets hidden apps; minimized windows should restore on activation.
+- Some apps may not restore minimized windows without Accessibility APIs.
+- If a specific app does not restore, consider enabling an AX-based restore flow.

 ## Architecture Overview

 - **SwiftUI App + AppDelegate**: `RecentAppsController` is the SwiftUI entry point while `AppDelegate` owns the status bar item and popover.